LipstickByColor/lipstick-twin-agent-/README.md

   showing "sold out"?
 These are language-understanding calls, not regexes.
-- **Verification requires reading pages.** A second agent actually loads each candidate product page (via an MCP fetch tool) and confirms the brand and shade appear on it — turning a search claim into page-verified evidence.
+- **Verification requires reading pages.** A second agent actually loads each candidate product page (via an MCP fetch tool) and confirms the brand and shade appear on it, turning a search claim into page-verified evidence.
-- **Failure needs adaptation.** When a long catalog product name returns nothing, the agent is re-run with a shorter brand + shade query — the kind of adjustment a fixed pipeline can't improvise.
+- **Failure needs adaptation.** When a long catalog product name returns nothing, the agent is re-run with a shorter brand + shade query.
+That's the kind of adjustment a fixed pipeline can't improvise.

-**Why two agents and not one?** The immediate reason is that Gemini 2.5 won't combine the built-in `google_search` tool with a function-calling tool like MCP `fetch` in one request (a limit lifted in Gemini 3) — but I'd keep the split anyway:
+**Why two agents and not one?** The immediate reason is that Gemini 2.5 won't combine the built-in `google_search` tool with a function-calling tool like MCP `fetch` in one request (a limit lifted in Gemini 3), but I'd keep the split anyway:

 - **Search returns *claims*; fetch returns *proof*.** They're different jobs with different failure modes — search casts wide, fetch commits to one URL — so each agent carries one focused instruction and one tool.
 - **Verification can overrule search.** A page that contradicts the snippet has its price cleared.
-One combined agent would blur "what was claimed" with "what was confirmed" — the exact distinction the reliability story rests on.
+One combined agent would blur "what was claimed" with "what was confirmed".
+That's the exact distinction the reliability story rests on.
 - **Each stage can be traced and tested independently.**

 What stays *deterministic* is everything that should be: ΔE76 color matching,